rohany/rohany.github.io/src/content/blog/research-ideas.md

 I decided to not pursue a third rotation and aligned with Alex and Fred as co-advisors.
 At this point, I actually had a new idea for research!
-A classic "new student" idea is to take multiple pieces of work (in this case my advisor's work) and stick them on top of each other, i.e. take Taco and compile it into Legion to get a system that could execute distributed dense and sparse tensor algebra.
+A classic "new student" idea is to take multiple pieces of work (in this case my advisors' work) and stick them on top of each other, i.e. take Taco and compile it into Legion to get a system that could execute distributed dense and sparse tensor algebra.
 I started this project focusing on dense tensor algebra, with a clear plan to eventually support sparse tensor algebra.
 This initial idea turned into two papers, one for [dense tensors](https://rohany.github.io/publications/pldi2022-distal.pdf)